gphat/datadog-scala/README.md

 A Scala library for interacting with the Datadog API.

-As of October 2014 this librari covers all the methods in the [Datadog API Documentation](http://docs.datadoghq.com/api/).
+As of October 2014 this library covers all the methods in the [Datadog API Documentation](http://docs.datadoghq.com/api/).

 # Example